kontent-ai/management-sdk-net/README.md

 ### Retrieving content items

-Responses from Kontent by Kentico API are paginated.
+Responses from Kontent.ai API are paginated.
 To retrieve all of content items, you need to go page by page.
 Here's how:

 ```csharp
 var items = new List<ContentItemModel>();